samarh/samarh.github.io/index.md

 ### Handwritten Digit Classifier
 Implemented a handwritten digit classifier in Matlab using a vanilla neural network trained with batch gradient descent on a subset of MNIST.
 [Code]

+### Twitter Sentiment Analysis
+Parsed real-time data from the Twitter global feed and performed elementary sentiment analysis on English tweets using the AFINN-111 word-sentiment lexicon.
+[Code]

 ## Education